NATIVE PLANT FLASH CARDS

 I’ve created a growing series of flash cards, which include a sampling of plant species native to the Driftless Area of Wisconsin, Minnesota, Illinois and Iowa.
 That said, most species featured in this deck will be found well beyond the Driftless.
 Each card is printed on sturdy card stock and shows one or more of my plant photographs on the front, which also includes general growing conditions.
 The plants family, genus and species are revealed on the back, in addition to well known common names.

 My cards are designed in Wisconsin by me.
 I have them printed multiple-up by a small family print shop in Illinois.
 I then cut, round-corner and box every deck in my small print/bindery shop located near Cashton, Wisconsin.

-Every season we snake our way across the landscape, looking for strong populations of native plants.
-Large, intact populations offer an opportunity to collect “foundation” seed (seed gathered from the wild).
+Every season we work our way across the landscape, looking for strong populations of native plants.
+Large, intact populations offer an opportunity to collect “foundation” seed (seed responsibly gathered from the wild).
 We offer this foundation seed seasonally, in addition to the native plants that we grow from these collections.

 All plants are grown from seed – never wild dug.
 We employ organic production methods in all of our growing operations.